Relintai/pandemonium_engine_docs/03_usage/21_assets_pipeline/05_importing_scenes.md

 mesh or convex shapes.
 Primitive shapes often have the best performance and reliability.

-Note:

-    For better visibility in Blender's editor, you can set the "X-Ray" option on collision empties and set some distinct color for them in Blender's **User Preferences > Themes > 3D View > Empty**.
+Note: For better visibility in Blender's editor, you can set the "X-Ray" option on collision empties and set some distinct color for them in Blender's **User Preferences &gt; Themes &gt; 3D View &gt; Empty**.

-See also:

-    See `doc_collision_shapes_3d` for a comprehensive overview of collision shapes.

 ### Create navigation (-navmesh)